In this episode, we interview Matthew Leising, formerly reporter of Bloomberg news between 2004-2021.

 And these points are also very important point that we are going to probably look at, see later, especially when it comes to Gavin Wood and the role that he played later on.
 But how did we go to the hack?
 What happened next?
 So Ethereum goes to the crowd sale, it is very successful, one of the most successful ones, I guess, since Bitcoin actually, even more successful, I guess, of Dutch Coin.
 It’s interesting the point in order that they lost money by having the money locked into Bitcoin for a while.

-weakness-of-the-code-what-happened-there">What happened next?
+What happened next?
 How did the hack happen?
 Was there also intrinsic weakness of the code?
 What happened there?

 So, the crowd sale all happened in the summer of 2014.
 By late August, I think it was late August, 2015, Ethereum was ready to go live.
 They were done with the coding, they had done a lot of work.
 Gavin, Jeff and Vitalik all had been in Berlin together testing and making sure that the clients … the thing is when you write in different computer languages you need them to talk to each other and one client has to understand that this message is exactly the same from another client, and they have to agree on everything.